Engels And Mickey Mouse Science

 As I alleged earlier, DM is indeed hopelessly vague.

-In fact, one of the most important counter-examples I offered was the following:
+In fact, one of the most important counter-examples I referred to was the following:

 There are countless examples where significant qualitative change can result from no obvious quantitative difference.
 These include the qualitative dissimilarities that exist between different chemicals for the same quantity of matter/energy involved.